-The contract resulting from this RFP will have an initial term of two (2) years, with three (3) one-year renewals, and shall not exceed five (5) years.
-Annual renewal will be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective for an initial terms of two (2) years from the date of award and is renewable for up to four (4) additional one-year renewal periods.
+Annual renewal should be contingent upon the University's satisfaction with the services performed.